shinyoungyou/user-docs/README.md

 ## How We Created This Guide

-We made this guide based on what we learned from our CST Term 1 classes, such as COMP1537 Web Development and COMP1800 Project 1, where we often used VS Code.
-We wrote down each step clearly as we practiced, noting problems and their solutions.
+We created this guide based on what we learned in our CST Term 1 classes, such as COMP 1537 (Web Development) and COMP 1800 (Project 1), where we used VS Code frequently.
+We clearly documented each step as we practiced, including common problems and how we solved them.

 ### Using MkDocs